My favorite new show on HGTV is “Fixer Upper.”

 - They host HGTV’s most popular show.

-*UPDATE: They announced they have a book coming out in 2016 called The Magnolia Story!
+*UPDATE: They now have a book called (Amazon affiliate link) The Magnolia Story.

-Okay, you guys asked me so many questions about the show, I wrote another post answering them:
+You guys asked me so many questions about the show, I wrote another post answering them.